 As an Feminist Majority Foundation intern, what hours will I be expected to work?

 Interns work full or part-time during the spring and fall semesters, and full-time during the summer.
 Full-time interns work 35-40 hours a week, while part-time interns must commit at least 20 hours per week.
-Regular office hours are 9:30-6:00 but interns may tailor their hours to fit school and work schedules.
+Interns may tailor their hours to fit school and work schedules.

 How can I afford the internship?